-The MikuBox is constructed around an off-the-shelf 21.5, 1080p PC Monitor and is made out of MDF.
-The monitor of choice uses a VA-LCD Panel to provide better black levels than standard TN-Panels.
+The MikuBox is constructed around an off-the-shelf 21.5, PC Monitor and is made out of MDF.
+The Monitor of choice uses a VA-LCD Panel to provide better Black Levels than standard TN Panels.
 It also does not suffer from IPS-Glow.
-It is, however, view angle dependent.
-Ideally an OLED-Panel or other self illuminating pixel display would be used, but these were unobtainbale at time of construction.
+Ideally an OLED Panel or other self illuminating pixel display should be used, but these were unobtainbale at time of writing.

-The dimensions of the box are derived from the monitor.
-It is important that some depth (a) is added to the box compared to the distance between bottom and LCD (h).
+The dimensions of the box are derived from the Monitor.
+It is important the some depth (a) is added to the box compared to the distance between bottom and LCD (h).
 This distance will be the precived distance between background and projection.